Taking a Stand in Baton Rouge: Awards

 Bachman's photograph of Evans standing as the two police officers charge towards her was awarded first prize for Contemporary Issues in the 2017 (60th) World Press Photo Contest.

 Ieshia Evans

-Evans, the subject of the photograph, was 35 at the time it was taken.
+Evans, the subject of the photograph, was 35 at the time.
 She is originally from Brooklyn and is a licensed practical nurse in Pennsylvania.

 In December 2016, Evans met Bachman for the first time at a symposium on news photography organized by Reuters and the International Center of Photography.

 Evans was named AfroAmerica Network Black Woman of the Year for 2016 and was chosen to one of the BBC's 100 Women for that year.

 After the protest, Evans was critical of the 2016 election candidates, Donald Trump and Hillary Clinton, as well as the former President Barack Obama.
 She was a vocal critic of the Trump Administration and has stated that she would like to see more whistleblowing due to skepticism surrounding the issues of social justice.